gadingnst/concurrent-manager/README.md

   return response;
 });

-// Run all queued promises
+// Run all queued process
 concurrent.run()
   .then(() => {
     // You can access that fulfilled & rejected are here